 - Cultural activities

-A tourist visa is required
+A tourist visa is (purchase in Tanzania)

 Travel insurance is available and recommended.
 Purchase trip insurance within 15 days of your initial trip deposit.
 Select cancel-for-any-reason add on for the most optimum coverage.